themartec/senior-be-test/QUICKSTART.md

 ******

 ## Canva App SDK config
-> If you want to only view the app and not change anything in src code, you can skip here and use my `.env` file to run
+> Since App not published so the only person that can access the app is App owner, please follow this guild to create your own app

 - Create app in https://www.canva.com/developers/apps